Skip to content

 This is what I do for all of my high-performance apparel to ensure my apparel goes the distance.
 It’s not always foolproof, but it’s certainly better than traditional wash and dry cycles.

 Another potential drawback is that the compression brief in this short may cause chafing in some contexts for certain athletes.
-I have slightly more muscular legs (quads and adductors, specifically), so for me, the brief fits really well, but I know not everyone is going to have the same build, leg length, size, etc.
+I have slightly more muscular legs (quads and adductors, specifically), so for me, the brief fits really well, but I know not everyone will have the same build, leg length, size, etc.

-It’s ironic, I actually have more discomfort with this model’s brief when I’m walking in them, but when running they fit awesome.
-On that note, if you’re someone that finds briefs to cause chafing in any pair of shorts especially for running, then you may want to look into other running shorts that feature an underwear liner.
+Ironically, I actually have more discomfort with this model’s brief when I’m walking in them, but when running they fit awesome.
+On that note, if you’re someone who finds briefs to cause chafing in any pair of shorts, especially for running, then you may want to look into other running shorts that feature an underwear liner.

 Lululemon Surge Short Performance